Chennai Super Kings: Mumbai Indians rivalry

-The Super Kings have played the Mumbai Indians 38 times in the IPL, with Chennai winning 18 of those matches.
+The Super Kings have played the Mumbai Indians 40 times in the IPL, with Chennai winning 19 of those matches.
 They are the two most successful IPL teams with five titles each.
-The two sides have met each other at the final of the IPL four times, with Mumbai winning thrice and Chennai winning once.
+The two teams have met each other at the final of the IPL four times, with Mumbai winning thrice and Chennai winning once.

 Royal Challengers Bengaluru rivalry

-The rivalry between the Super Kings and Royal Challengers Bengaluru is called the "Southern derby" or "Kaveri derby" (from the Kaveri River and the water dispute between the states of Karnataka and Tamil Nadu).
-The Super Kings have won 22 of the 36 matches between the teams, and have beaten the Royal Challengers in the only meeting between the two teams in an IPL final in 2011.
-At its home ground in Chennai, the Super Kings have a superior record, and have lost only twice to the Royal Challengers, in 2008 and 2025.
+The rivalry between the Super Kings and Royal Challengers Bengaluru is called the "Southern derby" or "Kaveri derby", derived from the Kaveri River water dispute between Tamil Nadu and Karnataka.
+The Super Kings have won 22 of the 37 matches between the teams, and have beaten the Royal Challengers in the only meeting between the two teams in an IPL final in 2011.
+The Super Kings have a superior record at its home ground in Chennai, and have lost only twice to the Royal Challengers, in 2008 and 2025.
+Since the 2024 season, the Royal Challengers are on a four match winning streak against the Super Kings.

 Ownership and finances

 When the IPL was launched in 2008, the Chennai franchise was sold to the India Cements for $91 million, making it the fourth most expensive team in the league.
 N. Srinivasan, who was then the treasurer and vice-chairman of the BCCI, became the de facto owner of the Super Kings as the managing director of India Cements.
 In September 2008, former BCCI President A. C. Muthiah wrote to then BCCI President citing the BCCI regulations, which prevented any administrator from holding commercial interests in the matches conducted by the board.
 Subsequently, the regulations were amended by the BCCI to exclude the IPL and a case was filed against the same in the Madras High Court.
 In 2013, he Muthiah moved to the Supreme Court to stop Srinivasan from taking over as the President of BCCI, which was rejected and Srinivasan was elected as the President of BCCI.
 In a subsequent decision announced on 22 January 2015, the Supreme Court stuck down the 2008 amendment to the BCCI constitution that allowed board officials to have a commercial interest in the IPL.
 As a result, the Super Kings franchise was transferred to a separate entity named Chennai Super Kings Cricket Limited.

 As of 2021, about 30% of the franchise is owned by the trustees and shareholders of India Cements.
 The Super Kings recorded revenues of ₹4.18 billion with a net profit of ₹1.11 billion for FY 2018–19.
 In the FY 2020–21, the revenue dropped to ₹2.54 billion with a net profit of ₹402 million.
 The franchise generates revenues from broadcasting deals, match day tickets, in-stadium advertising and merchandise sales.
-Majority of the revenue comes from broadcasting rights which contributes about 60% of the total revenue, followed by around 20% from sponsorship deals and about 10-15% from ticket sales.
+Majority of the revenue comes from broadcasting rights which contributes about 60% of the total revenue, followed by around 20% from sponsorship deals and about 10–15% from ticket sales.